 I truly believe that you can make any dish into a proper feast!
 Whether thats a feast for one after work on a Tuesday, a casual feast for four on a Friday evening or a feast for 12 for a special occasion!

 Ribs are perfect for a starter, a snack or a whole meal.
-I love to serve ribs with my Garlic Sweet Potatoes and Coleslaw.
+I love to serve ribs with my Garlic Sweet Potatoes or Roast Potatoes and Coleslaw.
 If I’m feeling very well rounded that day, I’d also serve some green salad or perhaps a portion of Caesar Salad.
 A hearty portion of Buttermilk Biscuits would work very well on the side too.

 I’ve included this sticky ribs recipe in my Big Americana Feast Collection.
 After all, whats more American than barbeque?!